beepmo/plotanicalgarden/README.md

 # garden_plots
-Botanical garden data dashboard.
+UBC botanical garden data dashboard.
+Species data is provided by the garden.

-I now join the ranks of UBC Botanical Garden's cartigraphers by creating a geojson map of the garden's 300x beds!
+I now join the ranks of UBC Botanical Garden's cartographers by creating a geojson map of the garden's 327 beds!
+From satellite imagery.

+Data to display:
+- Number of Species
+- Number of Genera

+Levels & respective visualization:
+- By bed
+  - heat map
+- By lowest garden component
+  - heat map
+  - bar plot
+- By garden
+  - big number

+Search by:
+- genus
+- species